 - Combination between a traditional Japanese and a European-style blade and handle shape, allowing for rocking, chopping, slicing, and even coring

-- J. Kenji Lopez-Alt gave your knife the stamp of approval (if they don’t know who Kenji is, they may not be the enthusiast they claim to be)
+- J. Kenji Lopez-Alt gave your knife the stamp of approval and uses it in his own kitchen (if they don’t know who Kenji is, they may not be the cooking enthusiast they claim to be)

 What do you suggest for sharpening/honing?